Skip to main content

 Paxlovid has many drug interactions, including with statins, anticoagulants (blood thinners), and certain heart medications.
 We always do a full medication review before prescribing.
 Patients with severe kidney disease need a dose adjustment.

-Trust the symptom pattern, especially the razor-blade sore throat.
+Trust the symptom pattern, particularly the razor-blade sore throat.
 Isolate, repeat the rapid test on Days 3 and 5, and consider a PCR test (which is more sensitive).
 If you are high risk, contact us early so we can start Paxlovid even with a presumptive diagnosis.

 Vaccine-related myocarditis is rare and almost always mild.
-The risk of myocarditis from COVID infection itself is significantly higher than from vaccination, especially in young men.
+The risk of myocarditis from COVID infection itself is significantly higher than from vaccination, particularly in young men.
 We discuss the trade-off based on your age, sex, and prior infection history.

 Flu typically starts suddenly with high fever, severe body aches, and chills.
 COVID often starts with severe sore throat and gradual progression.
 RSV in adults usually causes a stubborn cough and wheezing without a high fever.
 The symptom-differentiation table above is a useful starting point, but a clinical exam plus testing gives the clearest answer.

-COVID raises the risk of heart attack, stroke, and atrial fibrillation for up to 12 months after infection, especially after a severe case.
+COVID raises the risk of heart attack, stroke, and atrial fibrillation for up to 12 months after infection, particularly after a severe case.
 We track patients with monitoring of blood pressure, lipid panels (including ApoB), and resting heart rate during the recovery window.

 Yes.
 COVID infection can trigger flares of autoimmune diseases like Hashimoto's thyroiditis, lupus, and rheumatoid arthritis.
 Some patients develop new autoimmune signals after infection.
 We monitor inflammatory markers during recovery in patients with known autoimmune history.